-With the accuracy of the new model sufficiently verified for simple shapes, it can be applied to model spacecraft with arbitrary 3D shapes.
-Before the results for such shapes are analyzed, the methodology for determining the sphere parameters for a generic spacecraft shape is given in Figure 9.
-The red boxes are processes that must be executed when analytic solutions are not present for the sphere distribution and capacitance, as is most often the case.
-The two components of a full MSM are the location r_i and radii R_i of each sphere.
+With the accuracy of the new model sufficiently verified for simple shapes, it can be applied to model spacecraft 3531 with arbitrary 3-D shapes.
+Before the results for such shapes are analyzed, the methodology for determining the sphere parameters for a generic spacecraft shape is shown in Fig. 9.
+The red boxes are the processes that must be executed when analytic solutions are not present for the sphere distribution and capacitance, as is most often the case.
+The two components of a full MSM are the location $r_i$ and radius $R_i$ of each sphere.
 For a generic body, a solid modeling program will be necessary to determine a uniform point cloud model on the surface.
-For most shapes, the capacitance is to be found by an electrostatic modeling program such as Maxwell 3D.
-The Position Dependent Capacitance matrix is then used to calculate the capacitance for the system of spheres to determine an optimal uniform radius R that matches the capacitance from the numerical solution.
+For most shapes, the capacitance is to be found by an electrostatic modeling program such as Maxwell3D.
+The PDC matrix is then used to calculate the capacitance for the system of spheres to determine an optimal uniform radius R that matches the capacitance from the numerical solution.
 At this point, the full model can be used in conjunction with other MSM objects to determine the electrostatic interactions.